Ibn al-Haytham: Legacy

 In 2014, the "Hiding in the Light" episode of Cosmos: A Spacetime Odyssey, presented by Neil deGrasse Tyson, focused on the accomplishments of Ibn al-Haytham.
 He was voiced by Alfred Molina in the episode.

 Over forty years previously, Jacob Bronowski presented Alhazen's work in a similar television documentary (and the corresponding book), The Ascent of Man.
-In episode 5 (The Music of the Spheres), Bronowski remarked that in his view, Alhazen was "the one really original scientific mind that Arab culture produced", whose theory of optics was not improved on till the time of Newton and Leibniz.
+In episode 5 (The Music of the Spheres), Bronowski remarked that in his view, Alhazen was "the one really original scientific mind that Arab culture produced", whose theory of optics was not improved on till the time of Isaac Newton and Gottfried Wilhelm Leibniz.

 UNESCO declared 2015 the International Year of Light and its Director-General Irina Bokova dubbed Ibn al-Haytham 'the father of optics'.
 Amongst others, this was to celebrate Ibn Al-Haytham's achievements in optics, mathematics and astronomy.
 An international campaign, created by the 1001 Inventions organisation, titled 1001 Inventions and the World of Ibn Al-Haytham featuring a series of interactive exhibits, workshops and live shows about his work, partnering with science centers, science festivals, museums, and educational institutions, as well as digital and social media platforms.
 The campaign also produced and released the short educational film 1001 Inventions and the World of Ibn Al-Haytham.

 Ibn al-Haytham appears on the 10,000 dinar banknote of the Iraqi dinar, series 2003.